Hephaestois/Thesis_HRemmen_2025/scripts/process.md

 Started trying to interpolate the vectorfield.
 I dont know yet how to make this vector into a probability, but I'll have the data to do so ready when I do know how to.

+# April 24-04
+Today I managed to implement the turtle floating in a vectorfield.
+I have not used interpolation, but instead just assume the value of the closest gridpoint that has a vector value.
+For a fine enough grid, this should be doable.
+It is not possible to precompute these values due to vectorfield being a dataframe, but the speedup probably wouldn't be huge.
+Performance gains can be had here, though.

+The implementation works as follows: Put a turtle in a stream, make sure you DO NOT GET LAT/LON MIXED UP (lon corr. to x, lat to y).
+Then using numpy find the closest gridpoint to a location.
+Now assign probabilities to moving lrud so that they sum to one and point in the direction of the vector field.

+This is of course not taking into account the swimming behaviour of the turtles.
+I have considered this to be postponed right now, but it should be not a lot harder than just choosing two weights and modifying their behaviour by those weights.
+I am now going to turn my attention towards the repeated swim simulation of the turtles, to see a density arise.

+I have implemented the repeated 'float', a RW with only vector field influence.